+Use Standard Drafts or Formats: Most of the routine correspondence is repetitive in nature.
+Once the basic approach for writing a variety of letters is mastered, it would be beneficial to build a set of ready-to-use drafts and formats.
+In banks, insurance companies and a host of other institutions and businesses, there are often printed formats in use.
+These include stop payment instructions, over draft facilities, account opening and making claims.
 When a business letter writer uses them appropriately and consciously, the formats help in minimizing the time spent on writing the same type of letters.
 Care should be taken, however, to review such formats or drafts periodically and also improvise and update them to cope with emerging situations.

-Specialized writing such as journalistic writing, advertisements of various types, press releases, developing a questionnaire or preparing an advertorial call for higher level of skills and application.
+Specialized Writing: Specialized writing such as journalistic writing, advertisements of various types, press releases, developing a questionnaire or preparing an advertorial call for higher level of skills and application.
 Skills in these areas are acquired through constant study and efforts.

-Business writing is dynamic in nature.
+Constant Improvisation: Business writing is dynamic in nature.
 There should be an ongoing effort at improvisation.

 The business letter writer should learn to do self-editing.
 Before finalizing important letters, one should make sure that the message is clear; the language is appropriate, surplus words if any are removed, unwarranted repetition is avoided and the letter is appealing.
 Yesterday’s words, phrases, formats and style may not appeal today.
-Good letter writers keep themselves updated and modern.